Hope

 The Church — A Community of Stones

-Wes ended the sermon by naming what may be the most practically idea in the whole message: you don't have to sustain your own hope alone.
+Wes ended the sermon a practical idea: you don't have to sustain your own hope alone.
 When you can't remember your own stones, someone else in the community holds theirs out to you.

 Application